AutomatedProcessImprovement/Prosimos/README.md

 pytest --cov-config=.coveragerc --cov --cov-report=html --cov-branch
 ```
 * If one wants to skip running the tests and just overview a coverage report, one needs to unzip **htmlcov.zip** archive.
 Unpacked folder **htmlcov** contains HTML coverage report, in general and per each file.

+## Notes on releasing a new version

+Once you are done with the development and all changes are in `master` branch, we can move forward with releasing PyPI package.
+The workflow grabs the package version from `pyproject.toml`.
+So before proceeding further, make sure that you updated a version of the package to-be-released in `pyproject.toml` file.
+Next, take the following steps to release the new version:

+0. `Build & Test` job succeeded on the `master` branch.
+This means all tests are passing.
+(The job is triggered automatically when you push new changes to `master`)
+1. Go to `Actions` tab.
+2. Find `Release PyPI package` from the list of all existing actions on the left-side menu.
+3. Start the workflow by clicking on `Run workflow` button.
+4. After the task success, double verify that the new version was published on PyPI (https://pypi.org/project/prosimos/).

 <details><summary>Development notes</summary>